Revision Date: 20 March 2018

 Records Management Administrator (RMA): An employee appointed by the records management officer to assist in the daily administration of the UT Arlington records management program.

 Records Management Officer (RMO): The records management officer administers the records management program established in each state agency under Section 441.183, Texas Government Code.
 The president appoints the RMO and reports the appointment to the Texas State Library.
-The RMO for UT Arlington is the Vice President for Business Affairs and Controller.
+The RMO for UT Arlington is the University Attorney.

 Records Series: A group of identical or related records that are normally used and/or filed together, and that permit evaluation as a group for retention scheduling purposes is referred to as a records series.
 Records retention schedules generally apply to records series.